ist-dresden/composum-meta/README.md

 There is a couple of maven archetypes that can speed up the process of setting up a new project.
 Specifically:

-- composum-project-archetype to create a new project using Composum Pages, Platform and Nodes,
+- composum-pages-project-archetype to create a new project using Composum Pages, Platform and Nodes,
 - composum-bundle-archetype to create an OSGI bundle,
 - composum-platform-subproject-archetype for subprojects of Composum Platform